tylim88/Efficient-Typescript-Mororepo/README.md

 To reduce the number of configuration files and make maintenance easier, it is important to reuse configuration as much as possible.
 Here's how configuration is reused in this setup:

-1. Eslint: There is only one `.eslintrc.js` file in the root directory, which applies to all files.
+1. ESLint: There is only one `.eslintrc.js` file in the root directory, which applies to all files.
 The `override.files` field can be used to apply different rules to individual files or folders, so there is no need for additional configuration files.
 When generating a new project, simply add its path to `override.files`.

 2. Prettier: There is only one `.prettierrc.js` file and one `.prettierignore` file in the root directory, which apply to all files.